 If you spend any time around AI, you will hear the word model constantly.
 People compare models, argue about which model is "smarter," ask whether a tool is built on GPT, Claude, Gemini, or Grok, and talk about open models versus closed ones as if everyone already knows what that means.
 For beginners, that creates an immediate problem: before you can compare AI products properly, you first need to understand what an AI model actually is.

 At a basic level, an AI model is the core engine doing the thinking work behind an AI system.
 It is the part that takes an input, such as a question, an image, a block of code, a voice recording, or a document, and produces an output based on patterns it learned during training.
 That output might be a written answer, generated code, an image, a summary, a classification, or a decision about what tool to use next.
 Modern frontier models are no longer limited to text.
-OpenAI’s latest models support text and image input, while Google describes Gemini 3.1 Pro as a natively multimodal reasoning model that can work across text, audio, images, video, and code repositories.
+The leading models from the major labs now support multiple input types, and Google describes its Gemini models as natively multimodal reasoning systems that work across text, audio, images, video, and code.

 An AI model is a trained mathematical system that has learned patterns from very large datasets and can use those patterns to produce outputs from new inputs.
 In practice, that means a model can answer questions, summarize text, generate code, classify documents, retrieve relevant information, or create media depending on what kind of model it is and how it was trained.

 For large language models in particular, the modern standard architecture is the transformer.
-Google’s Gemini 3.1 model card describes Gemini as part of a family of highly capable, natively multimodal reasoning models, and OpenAI’s latest API model pages show how current frontier models are now selected for complex reasoning, coding, vision, and agentic workflows.
+Google's Gemini model cards describe it as part of a family of highly capable, natively multimodal reasoning models, and the major labs' API model pages show how current frontier models are selected for complex reasoning, coding, vision, and agentic workflows.
 Under the hood, these systems rely on learned parameters and attention-based mechanisms to determine which parts of the input matter most when producing the next output.

 Parameters